ricardoortega97/Hiragana-Flashcards/README.md

 The following **optional** features are implemented:

 - [ ] Cards contains images in addition to or in place of text
-- [x] Cards have different visual styles such as color based on their category
+- [x] Cards have different visual styles such as color based on their category (Light Blue for single characters, creamy orange for composite characters)

 The following **additional** features are implemented: